 Recipe used with permission from Cook’s Country

 This Apple Pie with Cheddar Cheese Crust is simply beautiful!
-I admit I have tried for years to make pies as gorgeous as some of my cakes, but for years I had not been able to succeed….until now… well at least after finding America’s Test Kitchen and their recipes.
-Once I found their Foolproof Pie Dough things have been going well!
-You can check this pie dough out in action on this Blueberry Pie.
+I admit, I’ve tried for years to make pies as gorgeous as some of my cakes, but for years I have not been able to succeed….until now!

 Precooking the apples helps prevent the gap that happens when the pie crust sets.
 After precooking the apples we lay them out on a baking sheet to cool.
 This helps set the pectin so you won’t over cook your apples in the oven.

-DO NOT leave the apples to cool in the Dutch oven, even with the heat off.
-The apples will over cook and become mushy.
+DO NOT leave the apples to cool in the Dutch oven, even with the heat off or the apples will over cook and become mushy.